How to Reduce Income Tax on Rental Property

 - Buying with your unmarried partner, to protect your shares in case the relationship breaks down.

-- Buying with friends or family, so you can protect shares based on the initial and ongoing contributions from each party.
+- Buying with friends or family, to protect shares based on initial and ongoing contributions from each party.

-- Going to invest significant money in unequal shares, into improvements or renovations on the property.
+- Going to invest money in unequal shares, improvements, or renovations on the property.

-- Buying a property with a mortgage, where one or more of the borrowers will not be a legal proprietor.
+- Buying a property with a mortgage, where one or more borrower(s) will not be a legal proprietor.

 - Unable to buy the other owner out and want to surrender your share.